milangroshev/niryo-one-digital-twin/digital-twin-service/niryo-one-stack/niryo-one-control/README.md

 - `sudo ./build.sh`
 - note: It will take some time to build the image because we have to assemble a ROS melodic image, install the Niryo One dependencies and install the Niryo One ROS

-### This will build the `niryo-sim-drivers` docker image.
+### This will build the `niryo-one-control` docker image.
 Verify that the image is present by running:
 - `sudo docker image ls`

 ### Docker run example